• Skip to primary navigation

 In conclusion, this tire offers the aggressive look many desire without compromising on comfort or longevity.
 It’s the complete package for those who want style, performance, and durability.
 Enjoy your safe rides, folks!

-Filed Under: All Terrain Tires, Rugged Terrain Tires Tagged With: Review, Toyo Open Country R/T Trail
+Filed Under: All Terrain Tires, Rugged Terrain Tires Tagged With: Review, toyo, Toyo Open Country R/T Trail

 Falken Wildpeak R/T is a versatile rugged-terrain tire that can be used for different purposes.
 It’s this rad rugged-terrain tire that’s game for pretty much anything.
 Whether you’re rocking a heavy-duty pickup, cruising city malls, or hitting those wild off-road trails, this baby’s got you covered.
 With four distinct designs, there’s something for everyone.
 Now, I’ve got mad love for the Falken Wildpeak AT3W (seriously, it was dopeee).
 Super curious to see if the Wildpeak R/T can top that!
 Let’s dive in and see what it’s got to offer!